scott-huson/brown-datathon/README.md

 ## Task

-We are tasked to provide the segmentation of cell boundaries within mouse brain by training a model on the dataset including fruit fly brain image.
+We are tasked to provide the segmentation of cell boundaries within a mouse brain by training a model on the dataset including fruit fly brain images.

-(to do) : insert images of origibal and segmentation mask
+(to do) : Insert images of original and segmentation mask.

 ## Data